New Watch 10-minute animated book summaries in our new Braintoon app. (For iOS and Android) Learn more

 Mark Manson shows how to live by your values so you can act with less hesitation, do what's most important to you, and stop worrying what people think.

-"How to Win Friends and Influence People" by Dale Carnegie is a classic self-help book that offers practical tips for better communication and relationships.
+"How to Win Friends and Influence People" by Dale Carnegie is a timeless guide to influence, connection, and people skills.

 Why read it?